sapegin/washingcode-book/manuscript/110_Other_techniques.md

 - Is it deterministic?
 No, it doesn’t take any parameters but the result depends on user’s environment that we cannot control when we call the function.
 - Is has no side effects?
 Yes, it doesn’t change anything outside the function, and instead returns a value back to the caller.
 - Is it responsible for one thing?
 Yes, it determines user device name based on their environment.
 - Does it control only logic, not presentation?
-Yes, it returns TODO...
+Yes, it returns an enum value of the device type that has no opinion on how it should be displayed.

 It doesn’t sound so bad but how do we test it?